DataFire/Integrations/integrations/generated/azure_sql_elasticpools/README.md

 ## Definitions

 ### ElasticPool
-* ElasticPool `object`: Represents a database elastic pool.
+* ElasticPool `object`: An elastic pool.
   * kind `string`: Kind of elastic pool.
 This is metadata used for the Azure portal experience.
   * properties [ElasticPoolProperties](#elasticpoolproperties)
+  * sku `object`: An ARM Resource SKU.
+    * capacity `integer`: Capacity of the particular SKU.
+    * family `string`: If the service has different generations of hardware, for the same SKU, then that can be captured here.
+    * name **required** `string`: The name of the SKU, typically, a letter + Number code, e.g. P3.
+    * size `string`: Size of the particular SKU
+    * tier `string`: The tier or edition of the particular SKU, e.g. Basic, Premium.
   * location **required** `string`: Resource location.
   * tags `object`: Resource tags.
   * id `string`: Resource ID.